NixOS/nixpkgs/doc/build-helpers/special/checkpoint-build.section.md

 However, we can tell Nix explicitly what the previous build state was, by representing that previous state as a derivation output.
 This allows the passed build state to be used for an incremental build.

-To build a derivation based on build checkpoints, the following steps needs to be fullfilled:
+To change a normal derivation to a checkpoint based build, these steps must be taken:
-    * - run prepareCheckpointBuild on the desired derivation
-    *   e.G `checkpointArtifacts = (pkgs.checkpointBuildTools.prepareCheckpointBuild pkgs.virtualbox);`
+  * apply `prepareCheckpointBuild` on the desired derivation e.g. `checkpointArtifacts = (pkgs.checkpointBuildTools.prepareCheckpointBuild pkgs.virtualbox);`
-    * - change something you want in the sources of the package( e.G using source override)
+  - change something you want in the sources of the package. (e.g. using a source override)
     *   changedVBox = pkgs.virtualbox.overrideAttrs (old: {
     *      src = path/to/vbox/sources;
     *   }
     * - use `mkCheckpointedBuild changedVBox buildOutput`
     * enjoy shorter build times

-As Nix has no builtin support for the detection of the previous built derivation, a base version needs to be declared.
+As Nix intentionally has no built-in support for the detection of the previously built derivation, a base version must be declared.
 To create the outputs later used as base version for checkpoint builds, the function `pkgs.checkpointBuildTools.prepareCheckpointBuild` is used.
 The function takes the original derivation as an argument and transforms the output to a base version for an checkpoint build build.
 While doing so, the original output is not created and the installation phase is overwritten to produce the checkpoint artifacts.